US 36 Lyons to Estes Park

 During the flooding, Estes Park, a town of approximately 5,900, was essentially stranded because the three highways providing connectivity into and out of the Town were impassable due to flood damage.
 One of the most heavily destroyed roadway systems was US 36 from Estes Park to Lyons.
 A CDOT damage assessment team was sent out immediately after the rains stopped and an inventory identified 17 damaged sites from MP 7.7 to 18.6.
 At each of the 17 sites, the river undermined the roadway embankment, in some places down to bedrock.
 The washouts caused the road sections, including asphalt, road base, guardrail, and signing, to collapse into the river.
 The failed road was carried downstream, leaving massive debris fields that included uprooted trees, cars, river rock, sand, and a collection of private property from flooded houses in the river beds.

 The Project team was formulated and the Project criterion was given: construct a safer and more resilient roadway that will ensure connection between Estes Park and the Front Range when another large flood event occurs.
 In order to accomplish the mission, the road had to be moved away from the river and into the mountain between 5 and 50 feet, depending on the location.
 Accident history was also analyzed and problematic areas were identified and approved for safety improvements and curve softening.
-A road template adding 6-foot-wide shoulders in each direction and a 10-foot-wide rock ditch was incorporated into the project to increase safety through the canyon.
+A road template adding 6-foot-wide shoulders in each direction and a 10-foot-wide rock ditch was incorporated into 3 miles worth of reconstruction areas within the project to increase safety through the canyon.

 Emergency (Temporary) Repairs